Friends of Kajo Keji College

 Kajo-Keji Christian College

-- It has University status as one of the 5 campuses of the Episcopal University of South Sudan
+- It is progressing towards University status as one of the 5 campuses of the Episcopal University of South Sudan

 - 1993: founded by the Diocese of Kajo-Keji, the college had the aim to train local church leaders/workers to meet the tremendous growth of the church in South Sudan and Sudan